Our Child Custody Lawyers Are Near You and Ready to Help

 If you’re in a need of a child custody lawyer near you the Doylestown or Norristown, PA areas, make sure you talk with an attorney from our local law firm.

-Child custody cases are typically complex, emotional, and difficult to litigate.
+Child custody cases in PA are typically complex, emotional, and difficult to litigate.
 Before you begin any custody action or respond to a filing by another party, it pays to understand the framework of how custody matters are resolved and what alternatives to litigation are available.
 It also pays to have the right family law attorney working on your behalf the help you understand your rights and obligations under the law.
 We also have tips for helping you with your child custody case.

 Child Custody Laws in Pennsylvania